-We welcome guest blogger Miles Victor of Fidelity Homestead with his take on saving vs paying off debt.
+We welcome guest blogger Miles Victor of Regions Bank with his take on saving vs paying off debt.

 Usually, my time is spent fielding questions from people about how they can better their current financial situation.
 I’m frequently asked about our banks products and how they can help individuals “weather the storms” of life.
 The truth is that neither the financial institution I represent nor any other possess a product that will help anyone do that.
 The reality is that our own habits have caused most of the issues facing our country today.
 We are in a debt crisis, from the top of government to the neighbor next door.
 Forget the political rhetoric; what can we do about it?
 This issue has offered an interesting debate of late that I would like to weigh in on.
 In the survival of the financially fittest, which is better: Saving money or paying off debt?
 The focus today is to give food for thought and maybe a little conviction of our behavior if necessary.

 The problem is that we continue to compound problems.
 Statistically, every family goes through what would be considered a “change in circumstances” or “crisis” every 6 months.
 These can include life events such as marriage or divorce, change in income, graduation, some kind of accident, or death.
 These changes, whether negative or positive all impact our finances.
 Because most American families live unprepared, meaning on average over 70% of families do not have 3 to 6 months worth of expenses saved, we continually finance our problems.
 Car repair, broken air conditioning and untimely illness could send any number of us hurdling towards desperation.